SolarTherm/SolarTherm/doc/source/installation.rst

 Installation
 ============
 This section goes through the installation process for SolarTherm.
-More detailed instructions are provided for two Linux distributions at the end.
-SolarTherm has currently only been tested on Linux, however there is no reason why it can't be run on Mac or Windows.
+More detailed instructions are provided for two Linux distributions and Windows at the end.
+The scripting and other tools in SolarTherm have currently only been tested on Linux, although they should also run on Mac.
+On Windows currently only the Modelica library part of the project can be used.

 OpenModelica
 ------------